mclindino/Comb-Sort/README.md

 # Comb-Sort

-Implementation of Comb sort, sorting algorithm.
+Implementation of Comb sort, a sorting algorithm.